barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

 1. Microphone button starts a `MediaRecorder`; audio chunks buffer in `src/App.jsx`.
 2. Recording stops → audio is converted to base64 and POSTed to `POST /api/transcribe`.
 3. `api/transcribe.js` validates, transcodes, and requests transcription from OpenAI, returning `{ text, transcript }`.
-4. Frontend inserts the transcript into chat state (either as the draft input for review or auto-sent based on toggle), then continues with the regular chat loop above.
+4. Frontend inserts the transcript into chat state, then either leaves it queued for review or dispatches it immediately based on the current voice capture settings before continuing with the regular chat loop above.

 ### Realtime voice session
 1. When realtime mode is toggled, the browser creates an `RTCPeerConnection` and generates an SDP offer.